Southern Hospitality

 32–49 miles, flat terrain

-After breakfast at the inn, we enjoy some of the best biking along the South Carolina coast.
+After a delicious hot breakfast at the inn, we bike from the inn toward some of the best biking along the South Carolina coast.
 Early in the ride, we pass by the Penn Center on St. Helena Island, the school established in 1862 to educate freed slaves.
-Just down the road, stop to see the ruins of a "Chapel of Ease," a small chapel built during the plantation era so that wealthy plantation owners could attend church without traveling to the mainland.
+Just down the road, stop to see the ruins of a “Chapel of Ease,” a small chapel built during the plantation era so that wealthy plantation owners could attend church without traveling to the mainland.

-We picnic at Hunting Island State Park where opportunities abound to walk isolated sandy beaches, bike the enchanting park roads under at tropical tree canopy and climb the historic Hunting Island Lighthouse for a fantastic view of the SC coast.
-We'll have a picnic lunch in the shadow of the lighthouse before returning to Beaufort to savor the soft sea breezes along the waterfront park.
+We picnic at Hunting Island State Park, one of the most beautiful spots in South Carolina.
+Biking into the park, you will enter a jungle-like setting as you follow miles of one way roads through a maritime canopy.After lunch, climb the historic Hunting Island Lighthouse for a fantastic view of the SC coast before walking the pristine beach with the Atlantic surf crashing on this barrier island..
+Return by bike or by van to Beaufort and savor the soft sea breezes along the waterfront park.
 Dinner is on your own this evening, with numerous good options within walking distance.

 Day 3